matthid/matthid.github.io/_posts/2015-12-22-stream-amazon-prime-to-upnp-devices-via-wlan.md

+---
+layout: post
-﻿# Date: 2015-12-22; Title: Stream Amazon Prime to UPNP Devices via WLAN; Tags: blog,yaaf,amazon,prime,obs,serviio,nginx; Author: Matthias Dittrich
+title: "Stream Amazon Prime to UPNP Devices via WLAN"
+---

 Ok this is weird:
 I simply want to stream an Amazon Prime movie to our receiver supporting UPNP to be able to watch the film on the big TV screen